KyleRego/KyleRego.github.io/collections/_posts/2023-03-15-how-to-recurse-through-a-parsed-json-ruby-object.markdown

 mathjax: false
 ---

-I had to do something today that the easiest way I could think of involved iterating through all of the values in some parsed JSON Ruby objects.
-This problem was very similar to one I solved a long time ago: [counting the number of times a symbol appears in an S-expression](/how-to-design-programs).
+Today I wanted to recurse through all of the values in some parsed JSON Ruby objects (I had a practical reason for this).
+I approached the problem in a very similar way as when I solved this problem: [counting the number of times a symbol appears in an S-expression](/how-to-design-programs).
 This post shows the method (after a little refactoring) I wrote to solve this problem.

 *TODO: Is the approach here pretty pointless if a standard library thing I don't know about does the same thing and would be more obvious?
 Even so, the method here is somewhat interesting and the post is a good review of JSON, recursion, and Ruby closures.*

-The first thing is understanding the data type of the argument. `JSON.parse` parses a raw JSON string argument into a Ruby object, so we need to understand JSON, and the return value of `JSON.parse` which will be the argument to our method.
+To understand the method, we need to understand the data type of the argument.
+The argument is any Ruby object that can be returned by `JSON.parse` passed a valid JSON string.

 [JSON](https://en.wikipedia.org/wiki/JSON) is one of the following:
 - an array of values
 - an object of keys and values.

 The keys are always strings and the values may be strings, numbers, arrays, objects, or `null`.
-It is easy to see how each is parsed into Ruby with irb:
+It is easy to see how `JSON.parse` parses each into Ruby objects with irb:

 {% highlight ruby %}
 :001 > require "json"